WHOIGit/ifcbdb/README.md

 ## Running the dashboard

 Once you have configured `.env`, you can bring the dashboard up by running `docker-compose up -d` from the directory containing the `docker-compose.yml` file.

+## Building the image yourself

+If you don't want to use the image from Docker Hub (for instance, if you've made modifications) you can build it yourself.
+Once you build and tag the image from the provided Dockerfile, configure the `IFCBDB_IMAGE` parameter in `.env` to refer to your image tag.